Cccc-owo/ModPack/README.md

 *⭕ means this mod has compatibility problems with some of the others (it will be specifically mark out).

-*❌ means this mod doesn't have corresponding version.
+*❌ means this mod doesn't have corresponding version or dosen't need it.

 <details><summary>Expand The Mod Table</summary>